Editor’s Note: This story was updated on November 5, 2018, to include new details and specifications released by Moto Guzzi.

 Thanks to an almost complete redesign, the new engine is said to weigh 30 percent less than the V9, with faster response from the throttle-by-wire and its three ride modes: road, rain and off-road.
 Cruise control will be standard.

 Guzzi also has plans to use the new V85 engine in a new and upcoming series of motorcycles, but has not said whether it is replacing the V9.

-While exact specs aren’t yet available, Moto Guzzi is indicating that the V85 TT won’t be prohibitively tall, with a narrow waist to further facilitate getting boots to the ground.
 The tubular steel frame is all-new and uses the engine as a stressed member.
 An asymmetric aluminum swingarm curves on the left side to allow the exhaust to tuck in for a narrow front profile, while the right side houses a new driveshaft.

 The single rear shock mounts to the ride side of the swingarm, which Guzzi says was intended to allow easy access for hydraulic and spring preload adjustments.

 Modest 6.7-inch suspension travel front and rear is enough for light off-road duty, as is the 8.3-inch ground clearance.

 Up front is an LED twin headlight with DRL, and a full-color TFT display.
 Wheels appear to be tube-type spoked, and a high front fender is off-road ready.